 If an abnormality was found during the initial screening, the dentist will schedule a follow-up appointment to check if the area is still there or has grown.

-When a growth is found, an appointment to have a biopsy is also scheduled.
+When growth is found, an appointment to have a biopsy is also scheduled.
 The procedure will either be performed by the regular dentist or referred to a specialist who diagnoses and treats oral cancer.
-This procedure involves removal of a few cells from the problematic area to test in a lab for cancer.
+This procedure involves the removal of a few cells from the problematic area to test in a lab for cancer.